 Is your garage completely full?
 Struggling to find somewhere to store your kayak out of the way safely?
-One solution is using the empty space above your head and utilise the ceiling to store your kayak but what should you use?
-One option is using a kayak hoist pulley system to solve this problem and free up some more space on the ground so you can actually move around.
+One solution is using the empty space above your head and utilizing the ceiling to store your kayak but what should you use?
+A popular option is using a kayak hoist pulley system to solve this problem and free up some more space on the ground so you can actually move around.

 How to Choose a Kayak Hoist: Buying Guide

-Before we get on to our reviews of kayak hoists, we thought we’d include a guide to buying one.
+Now you’ve seen some of our reviews of different kayak hoists, we thought we’d include a guide to buying one.
 We’ll hopefully cover some of the questions you might be having along with the important features to look for and their benefits.

 It is vital to have a safe and large space for hoisting your kayaks.
 There are quite a few things you’ll want to look for when choosing where is best